RisksBy Mayo Clinic Staff

 Chorionic villus sampling carries various risks, including:

 - Rh sensitization.
 Chorionic villus sampling might cause some of the baby's blood cells to enter your bloodstream.
-If you have Rh negative blood and you haven't developed antibodies to Rh positive blood, you'll be given a drug called Rh immunoglobulin after the test to prevent you from producing antibodies against your baby's blood cells.
+If you have Rh negative blood and you haven't developed antibodies to Rh positive blood, you'll be given an injection of a blood product called Rh immune globulin after chorionic villus sampling.
+This will prevent your body from producing Rh antibodies that can cross the placenta and damage the baby's red blood cells.
 A blood test can detect if you've begun to produce antibodies.

 - Infection.
-Rarely, chorionic villus sampling might trigger a uterine infection.
+Very rarely, chorionic villus sampling might trigger a uterine infection.

 Remember, chorionic villus sampling is typically offered when the test results might have a significant impact on the management of the pregnancy.
 Ultimately, the decision to have chorionic villus sampling is up to you.
 Your health care provider or genetic counselor can help you weigh all the factors in the decision.

 - American College of Obstetricians and Gynecologists.
-Your Pregnancy and Childbirth Month to Month.
+Birth defects.
+In: Your Pregnancy and Childbirth Month to Month.
 5th ed.
 Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:343.

-- Vincent Corbett J, et al. Laboratory Tests and Diagnostic Procedures with Nursing Diagnoses.
-Upper Saddle River, N.J.: Pearson Education, Inc.; 2013:695.
+- Vincent Corbett J, et al. Diagnostic procedures related to childbearing years.
+Laboratory Tests and Diagnostic Procedures with Nursing Diagnoses.
+8th ed.
+Upper Saddle River, N.J.: Pearson Education, Inc.; 2013.